sueddeutsche/editron/docs/howto-write-value-editor.md

 ### display title, description and errors

 > Describing the value, giving context and informing about incorrect data is important.
-Thus we have to ensure, these value are rendered from the editor.
+Thus we have to ensure, these value are rendered by the editor.

 ```ts
 // MyCustomEditor